Apollonius of Tyre

-Apollonius of Tyre is the subject of an ancient short novella, popular in the Middle Ages.
-Existing in numerous forms in many languages, the text is thought to be translated from an ancient Greek manuscript, now lost.
+Apollonius of Tyre is the hero of a short ancient novel, popular in the Middle Ages.
+Existing in numerous forms in many languages, all are thought to derive from an ancient Greek version now lost.

 Plot summary

 In most versions, the eponymous hero is hunted and persecuted after he reveals Antiochus of Antioch's incestuous relationship with his daughter.
 After many travels and adventures, in which Apollonius loses both his wife and his daughter and thinks them both dead, he is eventually reunited with his family through unlikely circumstances or intercession by gods.
 In some English versions Apollonius is shipwrecked and becomes a tutor to a princess who falls in love with him, and the good king gradually discovers his daughter's wishes.
 The major themes are the punishment of inappropriate lust—the incestuous king invariably comes to a bad end—and the ultimate rewards of love and fidelity.

 Origins (Latin and Greek?)

 The story is first mentioned in Latin by Venantius Fortunatus in his Carmina (Bk. vi.
 8, 11.
 5–6) during the late 6th century; it is conjectured, based on similarities with the Ephesian Tale of Xenophon of Ephesus and the presence of idioms awkward in Latin but typical in Greek, that the original was a Greek romance of the third century.
 Some fragments of Greek romance, however, point to the possibility of an even older date.
 The earliest manuscripts of the tale, in a Latin version, date from the 9th or 10th century but are from late antiquity.
 Thus they show an intersection of Greek and Roman as well as pre-Christian and Christian influences.
 Overall, the work is classed with other ancient Greek romance novels.

 Some scholars hold that the riddles with which the king tests the hero in many versions may be a later addition: ten derive from the c. fourth-century Latin riddle-collection attributed to Symphosius.
 Other scholars believe the incest story to have been a later addition as well, though others, including Elizabeth Archibald, see it as an integral thematic element of the tale.

 The most widespread Latin versions are those of Godfrey of Viterbo, who incorporated it into his Pantheon of 1185 as if it were actual history, Historia Apollonii regis Tyri and a version in the Gesta Romanorum.